 Price and availability

-Skyreat drone accessories, including this six-filters pack, can be found on Amazon, Ebay, and other online retailers.
+Skyreat drone accessories, including this six-filters pack, can be found on Amazon, eBay, and other online retailers.
 While European customers can order it from Amazon.de for 69,99€, those with US residence can get it for $59.99.

-Skyreat’s six-filter kit is good for all kind of jobs.
+Skyreat’s six-filter kit is good for all kinds of jobs.
 The UV filter can replace your stock Mavic Air 2 filter in case it becomes too scratched.
 Using the CPL filter will eliminate unwanted reflections, allowing us to take more clear videos over the water surface.
 It’s a must-have accessory when you are filming along the sea coast.

 Finlay, if you’ve got a drone, a set of ND filters is essential to capture professional-grade footage in strong daylight.